roginski/leavemygroups/README.md

 # leavemygroups
-This script helps you to leave of groups in vkontake social network.
+This script helps you to leave all groups in vkontake social network.